anhaidgroup/wrappers_for_exploring_df/open-refine/instructions.rst

 The above command will open Open Refine GUI filled with 'df' contents.
 The user can explore/update the dataframe in the GUI and after exploration he/she can close the GUI.
-The updated dataframe can be accessed using this function: newdf = p.export_pandas_frame()
+The updated dataframe can be accessed using this function: newdf = p.export_pandas_frame() After calling p.export_pandas_frame(), the open refine project will be deleted at the same time.
+If you want to explore the data, you should call p = Refine(df) to create a new open refine project.

 Example usage
 -------------